Golden, Crispy Gluten Free Chicken Parmigiana

 - Sprinkle mozzarella and Parmesan cheeses on top and return to the preheated oven for 15-20 minutes/until golden brown.2 ounces mozzarella cheese, ¼ cup parmesan cheese

-Recipe Notes
+Notes

-Gluten-Free Chicken Parmigiana Tutorial
+Gluten Free Chicken Parmigiana Tutorial

 This video provides a great visual guide on how to achieve a crispy gluten free coating using panko and parmesan, which complements the techniques mentioned in our recipe.